abdullah2323442/thesisrepo-backup/sequence-academic.md

 #### 7.5.1 Batch Synchronization from External API

-Administrators synchronize batch data from the university information system.
+The system synchronizes academic batch data from the university information system to maintain current student enrollment information.

 ```mermaid
 sequenceDiagram